peterhinch/micropython-micropower/README.md

 rtcregs[5] = 1234
 ```

-Register zero is used by the firmware and should be avoided.
-Other registers are initialised to
-zero after power up and also after a tamper event.
+Registers are initialised to zero after power up and also after a tamper event.

 ### Backup RAM (``bkpram`` object)

-This class enables the on-chip 4KB of RAM to be accessed as an array of integers or as a
+This object enables the on-chip 4KB of RAM to be accessed as an array of integers or as a
 bytearray.
 The latter facilitates creating persistent arbitrary objects using JSON or pickle.
 Like all RAM its initial contents after power up are arbitrary.
 Note that the ``why()`` function
 uses the topmost word (``bkpram[1023]``).